 After heading across the street to the grocery store to grab some food for the weekend – and nearly falling down the most poorly designed set of stairs I think I’ve ever seen – we caught the bus into downtown Seattle to do some exploring.

-Having gone to college in Washington, I’d been to Seattle many times before.
-However, it was my sister’s first trip, so she was excited to do some of the touristy things and just experience the city.
+I’d been to Seattle before, but it was my sister’s first trip, so she was excited to do some of the touristy things and just experience the city.
 It had been more than ten years since my last visit, so I enjoyed the chance to re-experience some of these places, and to visit a few new ones as well.

 Getting around